Graduation & Convocation

-If you intend to graduate, follow the instructions for graduating students on this webpage within the FAS Timetable (select the current session then click on “Instructions for Graduation Students,” in the sidebar).
+If you intend to graduate, follow the instructions for graduating students.
 Pay attention to the specific deadlines for either June or November graduation periods, which begin as early as September and July, respectively.
 Below is a list of the major steps in the grad request process.

 1. Check Degree Explorer

 - The Degree Explorer website will indicate whether or not you are on track to completing all of your degree requirements.
 It is a useful tool, but it is not definitive.
 It is ultimately your responsibility to ensure that you fulfilling all of the requirements.

 - Keep track of your degree requirements by making reference to the Degree Requirement Audit PDF checklist.